kaustubhya/Web-Revision/javascript/notes/js.md

 `` also supports string

-`` advantage -> It can support input of multiple lines of strings ("" and '' donot support this and give error).
+`` advantage -> It can support input of multiple lines of strings ("" and '' do not support this and give error).

 eg.